And in my heart, I can't contain it,

 Light exploded from her center, chasing away every shadow that dared get too close.
 When she smiled, it was a gentle, luminous white arc, and every demon and monster in the world shrieked and fell to ash.
 Her blonde hair cascaded to her waist and seemed to dance in the fierce wind; a glowing dress fell to bare toes that didn't touch the ground.
 The wings on her back were as pale white as the moon and stretched so high and so wide that I could not see their end.

-I covered my face at the sight of her because she was too bright to look at directly; the darkness that had taken hold of my soul was writhing painfully in her presence.
+I covered my face at the sight of her because she was too bright to look at directly; the darkness that had taken hold of me was writhing painfully in her presence.

 "How!?"
 I all but screamed, my face still buried in my hands, "How can I be brave if I can't save anyone?"

-"Rise," she was whispering still but I could hear her over the hurricane-force winds that her beating wings created, swirling around us and roaring in my ears.
-"Rise, and show them who you are."
+"Don't be afraid," she was whispering still but I could hear her over the hurricane-force winds that her beating wings created, swirling around us and roaring in my ears.

 "I'm not strong enough," I could barely speak because of my fear, because of the death that surrounded me at every turn.